MLB Sunday Leadoff: Production

-The broadcasts were described as aiming for a "hyper-local telecast with a national flair".
-The games' on-air presentation builds upon that of NBC Sports' regional MLB coverage.
+The broadcasts were described as being "hyperlocal" with a "national flair", being built upon the on-air presentation for NBC Sports' regional MLB coverage.
 Former Los Angeles Dodgers broadcaster Vin Scully (who served as NBC's lead play-by-play commentator for its MLB coverage from 1983 to 1989) narrated a special introduction for the first broadcast, emphasizing NBC's history as an MLB broadcaster (including its historic Game of the Week broadcasts).

+Upon moving to The Roku Channel in 2024, MLB Local Media assumed production of the broadcasts.

 Personnel

-Jason Benetti (who calls Chicago White Sox games for NBC Sports Chicago, and also worked NBC's telecasts of baseball during the 2020 Summer Olympics) served as the lead by-play announcer for the first season, joined by rotating analysts from each participating team.
+Jason Benetti (who calls Chicago White Sox games for NBC Sports Chicago, and also worked NBC's telecasts of baseball during the 2020 Summer Olympics) served as the lead by-play announcer for the 2022 season, joined by rotating analysts from each participating team.
+Jon Miller filled in for the San Francisco Giants vs. Cincinnati Reds game.
 Ahmed Fareed would serve as the studio host.

-Benetti joined Fox Sports in August 2022; NBC has not yet named a replacement play-by-play announcer for future seasons.
+Benetti joined Fox Sports in August 2022.
+Brendan Burke replaced Benetti as the lead play-by-play announcer for MLB Sunday Leadoff in 2023.
+Due to Burke's Stanley Cup Playoff commitments for TNT, Matt Vasgersian of MLB Network and Chris Vosters of NBC Sports Chicago filled in for Burke during the first four games of Peacock's 2023 schedule.
+Dave Sims filled in for Brendan Burke on Sunday, August 20.

+For the move to The Roku Channel in 2024, MLB Sunday Leadoff utilized a mix of local TV announcers from both teams, typically with the home or away team's play-by-play announcer and sideline reporter joined by the home or road team's color analyst.

 Schedule

-The 2022 schedule has 23 of the 30 teams within MLB appearing at least once.
-Not appearing are the Arizona Diamondbacks, Colorado Rockies, Milwaukee Brewers, Minnesota Twins, Seattle Mariners, Tampa Bay Rays, and Texas Rangers.